 Storage: Keep any leftover pork in an airtight container in the refrigerator for up to 3 days.

-Reheating: I like to reheat the pork either in a skillet over medium heat or in the oven.
+Reheating: The best way to reheat the pork is either in a skillet over medium-high heat or in the oven.
 Just be careful that it doesn’t get too dried out.
 You can top it with a bit of soy sauce to moisten it up again.

 Recipe